 Associate Degree in Nursing

-An ADN is the minimum degree requirement to become a registered nurse.
+An ADN is a minimum degree requirement to become a registered nurse.
 This is a great degree for those who wish to become a registered nurse without the need to commit to a 4-year degree.
 Having said this, it should be noted that healthcare employers are increasingly making a Bachelor of Science in Nursing (BSN) degree a requirement for new hires.
 Also, in some states, RNs with associate degrees will eventually need to earn a BSN in order to maintain their license.
 The good news is that most BSN programs will allow you to transfer some of your basic credits received through your ADN.

 Bachelor of Science in Nursing (BSN)

 This 4-year degree is the standard and what most employers are now looking for.
-A BSN degree is for those who want to work as a registered nurse, have the easiest time finding a job and one that commands the highest salary.
+A BSN degree is for those who want to work as a registered nurse, and have the easiest time finding a job and one that commands the highest salary.
 You’ll also want to aim for starting out with a BSN if you think that someday you might want to earn your master’s to advance your career.

 Master of Science in Nursing